 You will need to take out your own personal travel insurance covering health, accident, loss and repatriation.
-Dream Challenges has a recommended policy, which covers you for this type of activity and also covers COVID-19.
+Dream Challenges has a recommended policy, which covers you for this type of activity and also covers you for cancellation due to medically-diagnosed COVID-19.
 We will send you details of this when you register for the trek.

-You can, however, take out your own insurance, providing it covers you for a charity trek in Iceland.
+You can, however, take out your own insurance, providing it covers you for a charity trek in Canada.

 British Citizens don’t usually need a visa to visit Canada for short periods, but you’ll need to get an Electronic Travel Authorisation before you travel.
 We'll send you details on how to do this once you've registered for the challenge.

 For more information, please see the government website here.